 The Trans-China Railway (TCR), running between Lianyungan Port (China) and Kazakhstan via the Alashankou-Druzhba border crossing, is a competitor to the Central Asian route.
 Container block trains run between Lianyugang Port and Alashankou three times a week.
-Both routes can apparently match each other in terms of cost and journey time, but block trains began to run between Vostochny and Almaty in 2003, reducing the journey time between these points by a week, so we can infer from this that the TSR has the edge at present.
-However, for cargo originating in Japan, there are around three shipping services per week to Chinese ports, which is more convenient than the two services per month to the TSR, so many consignors apparently use the TCR.
-On the other hand, for cargo originating in the ROK, there is a higher frequency of sailings to ports in the Russian Far East, making the route more convenient, so use of the TSR is higher.
-The downside of the TCR is the fact that bordercrossing procedures on the Kazakhstan side take several days.
+In addition, container block trains occasionally operate between Tianjin/Qingdao and Alashankou.
+The TSR and the TCR routes can apparently match each other in terms of cost and journey time.
+ROK consignors use both routes.
+However, for cargo originating in Japan, there are frequent shipping services every week to Chinese ports, which is more convenient than the two services per month to the TSR, so many consignors apparently use the TCR.
+The downside of the TCR is the fact that border-crossing procedures on the Kazakhstan side take several days.